Do you know what the most common mistakes indie authors make when they set out to write their first book?

 Many indie authors simply forge ahead and write the books they want to write without giving proper consideration to what type of content will resonate with their readers.
 For a burgeoning writer without experience, it’s necessary to first understand the market you are intending to reach.
 Failing to do so, or thinking it is unnecessary, may leave you producing a product that will not be enjoyed by others.
 If you intend to influence others and make a living doing so, you must write for more than your own enjoyment.
 You must write for the satisfaction and needs of others as well.

 You must find out what types of writing and stories are currently successful in your genre.
 Your content must match, or preferably exceed, the quality of those stories.
+Consider your readership.
+What do they want?
+What are their pain points?

 If you achieve this mindset, you will have taken a first step to avoid one of the biggest mistakes Indie authors make, and set yourself on the road to crafting a commercially successful masterpiece.